mslinn/awsLambdaTest/HTTP_API.md

    We have created an HTTP API and the resulting JSON has been saved to `.result` by the `capture` script.

-   The code below does the following:
+   This command spans several lines and does the following:

-   1. Extracts the `ApiId` value from the saved JSON in the `.result` file.
+   a.
+Extracts the `ApiId` value from the saved JSON in the `.result` file.
-   2. Stores it into an environment variable called `AWS_APIG_HTTP_ID`.
+   b.
+Stores it into an environment variable called `AWS_APIG_HTTP_ID`.
-   3. Defines the invocation URL in an environment variable called `AWS_HTTP_INVOCATION_URL`.
+   c.
+Defines the invocation URL in an environment variable called `AWS_HTTP_INVOCATION_URL`.

-   These environment variables are saved to `setEnvVars.sh`, then that file is re-sourced:
+   These environment variables are saved to `setEnvVars.sh`:

    ```script
    cat <<EOF >> setEnvVars.sh